UummProject/uumm-prototype/support/Broken meritocracy.md

 **Merit properties:**

 1. The required merit is to be a citizen.
-2. Merit is binded to your identity, therefore can't be exchanged
+2. Merit is bound to your identity, therefore can't be exchanged
 3. Merit is tokenized by using ID cards.
 Each ID card is one vote.

-**Reality (undersired consequences):**
+**Reality (undesired consequences):**

-1. All the participants (whatever they have the right capacities to make good decisions or not), have the same decision power.
+1. All the participants (whatever they have the right capacities to make good decisions or not) have the same decision power.
 There is no required skill to vote.
-2. While the ID card can't be exchange, the opinion of the participants can be esyly manipulated by media (specially because they don't have the capcities to understand the problems (#1)) which is manipulated by lobbist, which are the entities with more economic power.
+2. While the ID card can't be exchanged, the opinion of the participants can be easily manipulated by media (especially because they don't have the capacities to understand the problems (#1)) which is manipulated by lobbyist, which are the entities with more economic power.
-3. Id cards tokenize merit but not without compromizing the other properties.
+3. Id cards tokenize merit but not without compromising the other properties.

 ### Bitcoin
 **Decisions to make:** Change the protocol rules